East Coast

 As a year-round mountain resort find seasonal events along with a traditional ski resort in the winter.
 Take the aerial tram from the center of Gatlinburg for the most picturesque way to the resort.
 It’s nestled in the mountains west of town and the only ski resort in Tennessee.

-Fall—Oktoberfest celebrates Bavarian food, beer and entertainment, runs through October.
+Fall—Oktoberfest celebrates Bavarian food, beer and entertainment and runs through October.

-Winter—Find a ski resort with two ski lifts and one surface lift with a variety of runs and a terrain park for skiing, snow boarding and snow tubing.
+Winter—Find a ski resort with two ski lifts and one surface lift with a variety of runs and a terrain park for skiing, snowboarding and snow tubing.
 Equipment rental on-site and lessons are available.
-Lift tickets start at $20 and multi-day tickets are available.
-Tubing starts in late November and skiing in December through March.
+Lift tickets start at $40, and multi-day tickets are available.
+Tubing starts in late November, and skiing in December through March.

 Spring—Find an assortment of activities, including an alpine slide, a mountain coaster, a scenic chairlift and more.
 Mayfest is a popular event.